Home - Italian - Chicken Pesto Pasta (Quick Pantry Dinner)

 • Adjust the heat to low and add the cooked pasta and cheese to the pan, stirring to combine.
 If the sauce looks too thick, drizzle in a bit more pasta water to reach your desired consistency.

 • Transfer the pasta to a serving bowl.
-Serve hot, with additional grated cheese alongside.
+Serve hot, with the nuts sprinkled over, and additional grated cheese alongside.

 Karen’s Notes and Tips